BettyJean Downing Kling: The Majority United

 George was lucid enough to tell the officers exactly what happened that day and night – he says that he though Louisa was me and that he was very intoxicated and I had made him very angry and he decided to come over and kill me.

-Denise Died from her cancer on March 7th. she never saw her sister again and thanks to Tommy’s taunts she was forced to go to her death feeling responsible for marrying the guy who shot her sister.
+Denise Died from her cancer on March 7th. she went to her death feeling responsible for marrying the guy who shot her sister.

 George has pleaded guilty throwing himself on the mercy of the court.
 He expects to get the minimum sentencing when all 10 counts including 2 attempted murders are to be served concurrently which looks like a sentence of 10-20.
 Serving 85% and time served … you figure it out!